DHTMLX/docs-kanban/docs/guides/integration_with_react.md

 ![Kanban initialization](../assets/trial_kanban.png)

 Now you know how to integrate DHTMLX Kanban with React.
 You can customize the code according to your specific requirements.
-The final example you can find on [**GitHub**](https://github.com/DHTMLX/react-kanban-demo).
+The final advanced example you can find on [**GitHub**](https://github.com/DHTMLX/react-kanban-demo).